What are finance leases under ASC 842 and how are they accounted for?

 So in this next section we will look at a practical example that applies lessee accounting principles to the underlying asset within an embedded lease of an IT contract.

-John is the CTO of an international data company.
+The following example walks through how an IT contract containing a server fleet and support services is separated into lease and non-lease components, with the lease component accounted for as a finance lease.
 He and his IT team has signed a contract that includes a fleet of servers and support of those servers with the following terms:

 - Lease commencement date: August 1, 2022